nightscout/nightscout.github.io/docs/index.md

 [ns.10BE.de](https://ns.10be.de/) was started in Nov 2017 and offers full managed Nightscout Services.
 You can create Nightscout with a few clicks and won't have to worry about maintenance, updates, database space and CPU limits.
 A backup of your database and settings is performed every 6-8 hours.
 You can import data from your old Nightscout instance or MongoDB database, also upload data (Freestyle, Dexcom, Omnipod, ...) via CSV files.
 The servers are located in different fail-safe data centers in Germany, Finland or France (can be selected) .
 They are monitored by [uptimerobot](https://ns.10be.de/en/status.html) and own Slackbot.
 When a server goes down, it restarts itself and sends a twitter message.

-10BE is not free anymore, because the costs were simply not covered by the donations.
-A Nightscout Instance will cost €4.99/month, with discounts when increasing subscription duration.
+A Nightscout Instance at NS10BE costs €4.99/month, with discounts when increasing subscription duration.

 To see more about NS10 features and costs, take a look at the [features page](https://10be.de/en/pricing.html).
 The registration is free.